We welcome everybody to come and dance with us. Here are the answers to some of the frequently asked questions about square dancing and our club.

 Yes!
 You may come by yourself or with a partner.

 Can I come dressed as I am?

 Yes!
 Times Squares does not have any dress requirement.
 Dancers generally wear street clothes; shorts and T-shirts are common in hot weather.
 Some of our members like to dress up so you may see traditional square dance attire at some of our functions.

 At Times Squares you do not have to dance your biological role: both men and women may dance either the man’s or the woman’s part.
 Many of our dancers are equally comfortable dancing either role.
 As a new dancer you’ll be asked to stick to one role until you have mastered the basics.

 The first step requires no commitment.
-Spend an evening with us at a free Open House, learn the basics, and meet the Times Squares members.
+Spend an evening with us at an Open House, learn some basic calls, and meet the Times Squares members.
 These dances are held several times each year.
 No dance experience is necessary.
 Check our calendar for the next Open House.

 What happens next?

 You have the opportunity to join a class to learn the beginning level of square dancing, known as Mainstream.
 A professional caller will teach several new calls every week and practice those taught previously.
 The learning is easy and fun.
 Many of our members fondly remember the good times in their Mainstream classes.